gade-raghav/Testing-CloudFormation-Templates/README.md

 ```

 Fixtures are functions, which will run before each test function to which it is applied.
-Fixtures are used to feed some data to the tests and here it will provide template path.
+Fixtures are used to feed some data to the tests and here it will provide a template path.

-Let's write our test for the template.Create a Template object using the path to a Cloudformation template.We will create dictionary of parameters and pass it to the template.
+Let's write our test for the template.
+Create a Template object using the path to a Cloudformation template.
+We will create a dictionary of parameters and pass it to the template.

 ```
 def test_ephemeral_bucket(template_path: Path):